WASasquatch/noodle-soup-prompts/README.md

 Artist names gathered by **MisterRuffian** (Discord Misterruffian#2891) on his amazing [Latent Artist & Modifier Encyclopedia](https://docs.google.com/spreadsheets/d/1_jgQ9SyvUaBNP1mHHEzZ6HhL_Es1KwBKQtnpnmWW82I/).

 Terminology Database created by **WAS**asquatch (Discord: WAS\#0263)

+# Contribute
+Feel free to make pull requests with new terminology.
+Let's make this a expansive and easy way to discover new prompts!

 # INSTALLATION